carmelom/M-LOOP/README.rst

 To install M-LOOP simply run::

-python setup.py develop
+'''
+pip install --user -e .
+'''

-In the M-LOOP source folder.
+In the M-LOOP source folder. this is recommended over

 For more details on how to use the package see the documentation.
 You can see it online at